kubevirt/kubevirt/docs/devel/networking.md

 the same, VM networking works completely different.

-In masquerade binding, the goal is to NAT the traffic from the pod interface into the VM interface via IPtables / NFtables.
+In masquerade binding, the goal is to NAT the traffic from the pod interface into the VM interface via NFtables.
 Before venturing into details, the relevant knobs should be described.

 There are 2 knobs that impact the configuration of the masquerade binding: